All-Active HA for NGINX Plus on the Google Cloud Platform

 This guide assumes that you:

-- Have a Google account (a separate GCP or GCE account is not needed).
+- Have a Google account (a separate GCP or GCE account is unnecessary).

-- Have enrolled in a free trial with available credit or have an established payment account with GCP.
+- Have enrolled in a free trial available credit or have a GCP payment account.

 - Have a basic working knowledge of GCE and its GUI control panel: